mtnsat/ansible-elasticsearch/README.md

 [![Ansible Galaxy](https://img.shields.io/badge/ansible--galaxy-elastic.elasticsearch-blue.svg)](https://galaxy.ansible.com/elastic/elasticsearch/)

 ** MTN configuration **
-Once a new cluster is built, following commands need to run one time on first node and then keystore should be moved to AWS S3 bucket for downloading in other nodes
+Once a new cluster is built, following commands need to run one time on first node and then keystore should be moved to AWS S3 bucket for downloading in other nodes.
+For adding new nodes to elk2 cluster or another cluster we don't need following steps since ansible will download these secrets from s3

 Enter AWS keys
 /usr/share/elasticsearch/bin/elasticsearch-keystore add discovery.ec2.secret_key